Ultrafast CT Scan

 your baby for that time.

 You may have other risks depending on your specific health condition.
 Tell your healthcare

-provider about all your medical problems, including allergies, diabetes, and kidney
+including allergies, diabetes, asthma, COPD, and kidney disease.

 Make a list of questions you have about the procedure.
 Discuss these questions and

 any concerns with your healthcare provider before the procedure.
 Consider bringing

 a family member or trusted friend to the medical appointment to help you remember

 How do I get ready for an ultrafast CT scan?